 - Get your free copy of the library scavenger hunt by signing up for our free weekly newsletter.
-You’ll gain immediate access to the scavenger hunt in addition to more than 125 printables and more in the VIP Resources Library.
+You’ll promptly receive an email with the scavenger hunt pdf so you can print it and get started playing right away.

 - You can print the game boards on your personal printer or take it your local office supply store to be professionally printed.

 - You can print the game sheets on regular computer paper.
 However, I recommend that you use heavier card stock paper so that it will hold up the excitement of a scavenger hunt.

 - You can laminate the pages if you plan on playing the library scavenger hunt again.

 - Reading Log – These 7 different fun printable reading log pages so there’s something for everyone’s interest.

 - Reading Challenge for the Holidays – Encourage reading over the holiday break for children of all ages this festive printable 3-page printable log.